jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 I slightly impulsed-bought the MX Ergo when I found a listing for it for around 60€ on a local second-hand market.

 It was the better choice, albeit more expensive, in the long term.
-I semi-regularly use the customisable tilting, but usually on the higher setting, which is important for me to be able to do with the mouse alone as I move around with it a lot.
+I semi-regularly use the customisable tilting, but usually on the higher setting.
+But since the higher tilt is basically vital for me, I am glad for this feature.

 I became a huge proponent of trackballs.